volvetcode/volvetcode.github.io/README.md

 # volvetcode.github.io

-This is an educational project.
+Trying to copy Dan's website - overreacted.io.

-I studied HTML to make this website with https://github.com/denysdovhan/learnyouhtml
+I studied HTML/CSS to copy this with freecodecamp.